-The category below the top LMP1 class of the FIA World Endurance Championship, LMP2 is a key part of the “Endurance” family which allows teams, as well as drivers, to gradually progress to the highest level.
+The category below the top LMP1 class of the FIA World Endurance Championship, LMP2 provides teams, as well as drivers, a very relevant ‘stepping stone’ to progress to the highest level.

-LMP3 is the first step on the ladder before moving up to the LMP2 and LMP1 classes (the latter in the FIA WEC and 24 Hours of Le Mans).
+LMP3 is the first step on the ladder for many teams and drivers before moving up to the LMP2 and even the LMP1 class (the latter in the FIA WEC and 24 Hours of Le Mans).

 However, cars must be based on mass production road car models.
-Performance of all GT3 cars are regulated, either by the GT Bureau of the FIA or by a series’ specific ruling body (example, the ACO), through a Balance of Performance that adjusts limits on horsepower, weight, engine management, and aerodynamics to prevent a single manufacturer from becoming dominant in the class.
+Performance of all GT3 cars are regulated, either by the GT Bureau of the FIA or by a series’ specific ruling body (eg, the ACO), through a Balance of Performance that adjusts limits on horsepower, weight, engine management, and aerodynamics to prevent a single manufacturer from becoming dominant in the class.

-The GT Cup (formerly known as GT Am) category in the Asian Le Mans Sprint Cup (Asian LMSC) and Asian Le Mans Series (Asian LMS) is open to cars that have been homologated for various one-make series around the world.
-Prestigious brands such as Ferrari, Porsche and Lamborghini organise the popular Ferrari Challenge, Porsche Carrera Cup and Lamborghini Super Trofeo and Porsche Carrera Cup Asia.
+The GT Cup (formerly known as GT Am) category in the Asian Le Mans Sprint Cup and Asian Le Mans Series is open to cars that have been homologated for various one-make series around the world such as Audi R8 LMS Cup, Ferrari Challenge, Lamborghini Super Trofeo and Porsche Carrera Cup.

 Often featuring gentleman drivers, they also serve as development grounds for future professional drivers.
 24Hrs of Le Mans Champion Earl Bamber is one example of a driver who came through Porsche Carrera Cup Asia.